Bungalow

 Brown brick bungalow with roof windows in Reedsburg, Wisconsin, U.S.

 A bungalow is a small house or cottage that is typically single- or one-and-a-half-storey.
 If a smaller upper storey exists, then it is frequently set in the roof and windows that come out from the roof.
 It may be surrounded by wide verandas.

 The first house in England that was classified as a bungalow was built in 1869.
-In the United States, it was initially used as a vacation architecture, and was most popular between 1900 and 1918, especially with the Arts and Crafts movement.

-The term bungalow is derived from the word bangla and used elliptically to mean "a house in the Bengal style".
+The term bungalow is derived from the word Bangla and used elliptically to mean "a house in the Bengal style".

+In the U.S., bungalows were first built as vacation homes, and were most popular between 1900 and 1918, especially with the Arts and Crafts movement.
+The style quickly developed into its own class of residential architecture whose ancestors include the Prairie School and American Craftsman.

+Different U.S. cities and regions in the early-to-mid twentieth century, from California to Chicago to New York, developed styles of bungalows unique to their geography, climate, landscape and social milieu.
+Organizations continue to celebrate the style, including the Kansas City Bungalow Club and the Twin Cities Bungalow Club.

+The popularity of the American movement was spearheaded by the Sears, Roebuck & Co.'s hugely popular mail-order Modern Homes program between 1908 and 1940.
+The company sold precut house kits, including many affordable, stylish Craftsman bungalows, shipped by rail to ordinary Americans, making homeownership accessible with unique financing and standardized, attractive designs that became iconic of the era's middle-class aspirations.

+One Massachusetts architect poked fun at the fashionable homebuilding movement in the article, "The Rampant Craze for the Bungle-oh."
+Another wrote a poem, "Bungal-Ode."

 Design considerations

 Elevation and floor plan of an Australian bungalow-style residence, 1939.

 From "100 Bungalows of Architectural Distinction" by the Architects' Small House Service Bureau of the United States, 1927.

-Bungalows are very convenient for the homeowner in that all living areas are on a single storey and there are no stairs between living areas.
-A bungalow is well-suited to persons with impaired mobility, such as the elderly or those using wheelchairs.
+Since most bungalows contain all living areas on a single storey without stairs, they can be well-suited to persons with impaired mobility, such as the elderly or those using wheelchairs.

 Neighbourhoods of only bungalows offer more privacy than similar neighbourhoods with two-storey houses.
-As bungalows are one or one and a half storeys, strategically planted trees and shrubs are usually sufficient to block the view of neighbours.
+As bungalows are one or one-and-a-half storeys, strategically planted trees and shrubs are usually sufficient to block the view of neighbours.
 With two-storey houses, the extra height requires much taller trees to accomplish the same, and it may not be practical to place such tall trees close to the building.
 Bungalows provide cost-effective residences.
 On the other hand, even closely spaced bungalows make for quite low-density neighbourhoods, contributing to urban sprawl.
 In Australia, bungalows have broad verandas to shade the interior from intense sun, but as a result, they are often excessively dark inside, requiring artificial light even in daytime.